lorisleiva/laravel-actions-docs/2.x/basic-usage.md

 Before wrapping up this tutorial, let's see how we could run our action as a command.

-Similarly to what we did earlier, we simply need to implement the `asCommand` method to transform our command line arguments and options into a user object and a password.
-This methods accepts a `Command` as an argument which can be used to both read input and write output.
+Similarly to what we did earlier, we simply need to implement the `asCommand` method to transform our command-line arguments and options into a user object and a password.
+This method accepts a `Command` as an argument that can be used to both read input and write output.

-Additionally we need to provide the command signature and description via the `$commandSignature` and `$commandDescription` properties.
+Additionally, we need to provide the command signature and description via the `$commandSignature` and `$commandDescription` properties.

 ```php
 class UpdateUserPassword